stingraySSV/base-test/README.md

 ### Day 4 — Why Layer 2 Matters

 Today I learned why Layer 2 networks are important for Ethereum.
 They help reduce transaction costs, improve scalability, and make decentralized applications faster and more accessible while benefiting from Ethereum's security.

+### Day 5 — Building on Base

+Today I explored how Base provides a developer-friendly environment for building decentralized applications.
+Its low transaction fees, fast confirmations, and strong Ethereum compatibility make it an attractive network for both developers and users.